cube-js/cube/CONTRIBUTING.md

 11. Run `yarn link @cubejs-backend/server-core` in your project directory.
 12. Run `yarn dev` to start your testing project and verify changes.

+Instead of running all of the above commands manually you can use the `dev_env_setup.sh` script:

+1. Clone the Cube repository, `git clone https://github.com/cube-js/cube`.
+2. Navigate to your working projects directory and run `/path/to/cube/repo/dev_env_setup.sh`.
+The script will ask you some questions and run all the required commands.
+In case you decide to create a new testing project, it will be created in the current directory (that is why you probably don't want to run this script within cube repo directory).

 ### Debugging with WebStorm

 1. Follow all the steps from the previous section.
 Make sure that the `yarn tsc:watch` daemon is running in the background.